ashakharche16-hue/swapnil-portfolio/README.md

 - **Sections** — reorder and show/hide body sections, and edit each one (Metrics, About, Experience, Selected Work, AI, Capabilities, Recognition, Contact) with full add/remove/reorder of nested items.
+- **Inbox** — read contact-form submissions; filter New/All, Reply (mailto), Mark handled / Mark as new, and Delete.
+Works with just Supabase configured (email is optional).

 All saves write to Supabase and appear on the site after a refresh.